Required Creative Materials

 One full-length, or two one-act plays.

-Production materials from plays, musicals, operas, concerts and/or corporate events in which you worked as a stage manager or assistant stage manager.
+Production materials from plays, musicals, operas, concerts, experiential entertainments, and/or corporate events in which you worked as a stage manager or assistant stage manager: all of these are acceptable for your application.
 These materials must be created by you and demonstrate a strong knowledge of generally accepted “best practices” in terms of stage management methodologies.
 Only electronic submissions will be accepted.
-Please be sure your materials submission includes at least one example of each of the following: calling script pages, shift plots, blocking or dance notation, prop & costume tracking sheets, master production calendars, daily rehearsal schedules, and e-mails or memos that highlight your leadership and communication skills.
+Please try to include at least one example of each of the following: calling script pages, shift plots, blocking or dance notation, prop & costume tracking sheets, production calendars, daily rehearsal schedules, and e-mails or memos that highlight your leadership and communication skills.
 Video and/or audio clips of your work in practice will also be accepted.
 Every attempt will be made to accommodate qualified applicants with disabilities (e.g. mental health, learning, chronic health, physical, hearing, vision, neurological, etc.)

 Please choose one of the following: